 Unsurprisingly, villagers just wouldn’t “participate” in the project: Food-for-work schemes didn’t work, giving them hoes or such didn’t work, nothing worked.
 Later on, I tracked down one of the project’s designer and asked: “Why ever was the project designed that way?
 Absolutely no one there was for soil and water conservation.”
 It was like he’d been waiting years for someone to ask him that question.
 He leaned forward, “But who can be against soil and water conservation?”

 So too for managing adaptively: Who, really, can be against it?
-Why, that would be like arguing against the scientific method or evidence-based policymaking, worse yet trial and error learning.
+Why, that would be like arguing against norms of rationality, the scientific method or evidence-based policymaking, worse yet trial and error learning.

 Yet, as with soil and water conservation and other projects, we must ask: managing adaptively for what?
 And here too, what is often desired is its own version of high reliability water, water, water—reliable water for urban use, for agricultural use, for ecosystem rehabilitation and the environment; for ports, for shipping lanes, for recreation, for hydropower, for…you name it, water is needed for it.
 And a very great deal of that provision depends on large-scale water supplies, electricity supplies and other infrastructures—which is why I keep coming back to their importance.

 Obviously, control room operators of large infrastructures (and not all critical infrastructures have control rooms) are from time to time pushed into the unknown unknowns by contingent events.
 (In case it needs saying, unknown unknowns have been contingent in the myriad ways past “unobservables” have been, e.g., Epicurean atomism, phlogiston, and aether.)
 But it’s too easy to confuse being pushed into ignorance unwillingly with a much valorized albeit half-blind trial and error learning that places a premium on “testing” unstudied conditions intentionally.
 (Not to worry when being “fully creative, imaginative, and inspired” means being bereft of vigilance and self-reflection at the same time!)